 Why it was effective?

 The brand has received praise for its commitment to diversity.
-The cast represents influential people from all genders, body-types, colours, abilities, etc. without tokenism.
+The cast represents influential people from all genders, body types, ethnicities, abilities, etc., without resorting to tokenism.

 As consumers, the SavageXFenty campaign and show enabled us to see ourselves – our bodies – portrayed in a sexy, flattering light.
 We can see how a lingerie product looks on a model with the same body type as us, go on the website and buy it directly.

 The results: The hype created by the show far exceeded expectations.
-The hashtag #SavageXFentyShow was trending on social media during and after the show.
+The hashtag #SavageXFentyShow was trending on social media during and up to a week after the show.

 Key Elements to a Successful Fashion Social Media Campaign